whg-training/statistics-course/Next_Generation_Sequencing/practicals/IGV/Exploring_reads_in_IGV.md

 If you followed the [snakemake tutorial](), you should also be able to load:

 * Your coverage (`.bedgraph`) files for the above samples (this isn't very important because IGV shows you coverage anyway.)
 * Your `variants.vcf.gz` file containing the variant calls from Octopus.
+(If yours doesn't work, this may be due to an Octopus issue that has now been fixed.
+I filtered out the problem variants in [my version](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/solutions/results/variants/) - feel free to download this one.)

 Load these in now.
 Here are a few things to try: